TheAxeC/honoursproject-effect-handler-optimization/README.md

 of goals to perform a number of optimisations.
 We mainly target optimisations that helps in removing handlers.

 I need to construct, implement and proof such optimisations.
-Other tasks include: creating benchmarking programs and help writing the (ICFP) paper.
+Other tasks include: creating benchmarking programs and help writing the paper.
 The benchmark I wrote is an interpreter for a small language which includes variables and functions.

 ## Installing Eff
 See the [Eff repository](https://github.com/matijapretnar/eff) for instructions.